pepperlabs/pepper/README.md

 # Pepper

-Pepper is a Laravel package that can expose GraphQL endpoint for your defined models with minimun configuration.
+Pepper is an automatic GraphQL exposing Laravel package.
+It uses your application defined models to auto define properties and relations.
+It supports Query and Mutation out of the box.

 ## Table of contents